-A fishing vessel that is not required to undergo a stability assessment shall have adequate stability to safely carry out the vessel's intended operations.
-Guidelines are still being developed to help small fishing vessel owners and operators meet their regulatory requirements.
-Additionally, TC published a Stability Questionnaire (SSB No. 04/2006) and Fishing Vessel Modifications Form (SSB No. 01/2008) which enable operators to identify the criteria which will trigger a stability assessment.
-Please contact the nearest TC office if you need to determine whether your vessel requires one, or to receive guidance on obtaining competent assessor.
+Additionally, Transport Canada published a Stability Questionnaire (SSB No. 04/2006) and Fishing Vessel Modifications Form (SSB No. 01/2008) which enable operators to identify the criteria which will trigger a stability assessment.
+Please contact the nearest Transport Canada office if you need to determine whether your vessel requires a stability assessment, or to receive guidance on obtaining a competent assessor.

-In 2008, TC issued SSB No. 01-2008 which sets out a voluntary record of modifications for the benefit of owners/masters of any fishing vessels.
+In 2019, TC provided an updated SSB 03/2019, which sets out a voluntary record of modifications for the benefit of owners/masters of any fishing vessels.
 For vessels of more than 15 gross tons, the record of modifications was to be reviewed by TC inspectors during regular inspections and entered on the vessel's inspection record.
 However, information gathered during the Transportation Safety Board's (TSB) Safety Issues Investigation into the fishing industry showed minimal recording of vessel modifications prior to this date.

-The TSB has investigated several fishing vessel accidents since 2002 and found a variety of factors that effected the vessel's stability were identified as contributing factors in vessels capsizing, such as with:

-M02W0102 - Fritzi-Ann, M05W0110 - Morning Sunrise, M07M0088 - Big Sisters, M08W0189 - Love and Anarchy, M09L0074 - Le Marsouin I, M10M0014 - Craig and Justin, M12W0054 - Jessie G, M12W0062 - Pacific Siren, M14P0121 - Five Star and M15P0586 - Caledonian.
+The TSB has investigated several fishing vessel accidents since 2005 and found a variety of factors that effected the vessel's stability were identified as contributing factors in vessels capsizing, such as with: M05W0110 - Morning Sunrise, M07M0088 - Big Sisters, M08W0189 - Love and Anarchy, M09L0074 - Le Marsouin I, M10M0014M - Craig and Justin, M12W0054 - Jessie G, - Pacific Siren, M14P0121 - Five Star, M15P0286 - Caledonian, M16A0140 - C19496NB, M17C0061 - Emma Joan, M17P0052 - Miss Cory, M18P0073 - Western Commander and M18A0425 - Charlene A.

 Vessel masters are advised to carefully consider stability when transporting gear.
 Care must be given to the stowage and securing of all traps, cargo, skiffs, equipment, fuel containers and supplies and also to correct ballasting.
-Know the limitations of your vessel; if you are unsure contact a reputable marine surveyor, naval architect or the local TC Marine Safety office.
+Know the limitations of your vessel; if you are unsure contact a reputable marine surveyor, naval architect or the local Transport Canada Marine Safety office.